-The Consumer Price Index ("CPI") represents changes in prices of all goods and services purchased for consumption by households over time and is often used to gauge levels of inflation.
+The Consumer Price Index ("CPI") represents changes in prices of all goods and services purchased by households over time and is used to gauge levels of inflation.
 CPI includes user fees such as water and sewer service and sales and excise taxes paid by the consumer, but does not include income taxes and investment items such as stocks, bonds, and life insurance.
-Annual totals and increases in the CPI for both the New York-Northern New Jersey-Long Island, NY-NJ-CT-PA Consolidated Metropolitan Statistical Area ("CMSA") and U.S. cities between the years 1997 and 2006 are shown in Table 4 below.
-(1)
+Annual totals and increases in the CPI for both the New York-Northern New Jersey-Long Island, NY-NJ-CT-PA Consolidated Metropolitan Statistical Area ("CMSA") and U.S. cities between the years 1998 and 2007 are shown in Table 3 below.(1)

-As indicated in Table 4 below, prices in the CMSA rose by 3.8% over 2006, marking a slight decrease in the annual percentage change.
-2006 is the first year since 2001 in which the percentage change in the CPI for the region did not increase.
-Similarly prices increased by only 3.2% in U.S. cities in 2006, marking a decline in the annual percentage change
+As indicated in Table 3 below, prices in the CMSA rose by 2.8% in 2007, marking a one percent decrease in the annual percentage change.
+2007 was the second year since 2001 in which the percentage change in the CPI for the region did not increase.
+Similarly CPI increased by only 2.8% in U.S. cities in 2007, marking a decline in the annual percentage change.